Lower Cook Inlet Management Area

 Anchor River Weirs

-fishingWeirs are installed on the South and North forks of the Anchor River by mid-May to monitor the returning king salmon run.
-The North Fork is a smaller drainage with lower flows in the spring, allowing for a floating resistance board weir with an underwater video system to be installed right away.
-The larger South Fork typically requires the use of a sonar through the end of May when flows subside and allow for a floating video weir to also be installed on that fork.
-The video weirs use DVR technology to record a video each time motion is triggered by a fish swimming through the passage chute.
-Video quality is good enough that species are easily identified.
+A weir is installed at river mile 1.7 on the Anchor River by mid-May to monitor the returning Chinook Salmon run.
+This section of the river typically requires the use of a sonar weir through the end of May when flows subside and allow for a floating video weir to be installed.
+The video weir uses DVR technology to record a video each time motion is triggered by a fish swimming through the passage chute.
+Video quality is good enough that species are easily identified and counted.

 Coho Salmon

-Coho salmon have been monitored via weir on the Anchor River periodically since the late 80s, including 2004-2011 and 2020-2021.
-Escapements have ranged from 2,246 to 20,187 fish.
-There is not currently an escapement goal for the Anchor River coho salmon stock.
-Anchor River Coho Salmon typically spend 2 years rearing in freshwater and 1 year in saltwater before spawning.
+Coho Salmon have periodically been monitored by weirs on the Anchor River.
+This includes the late 80s, 2004-2011, and 2020-present.
+Escapements have ranged from 1,487 to 20,187 fish.
+Not all escapements for these years can be considered full enumerations due to monitoring dates not encompassing the entirety of the run.
+There is not currently an escapement goal for the Anchor River Coho Salmon stock.
+Anchor River Coho Salmon spend 1 or 2 years rearing in freshwater and 1 year feeding in saltwater before spawning.

 Steelhead

-Steelhead have been monitored intermittently on the Anchor River, and the average annual run size is believed to be about 1,000 fish.
-The only complete weir count occurred in 2020 with a total count of 552 steelhead, although one previous incomplete weir count was about 1,200 steelhead.
-Steelhead begin entering these streams in early August, but peak run timing occurs between mid-September and early-October.
-Steelhead that are returning to spawn in these rivers for the first time are typically 20 to 25 inches long, while steelhead that are on their third or fourth spawning trip can be greater than 34 inches in these streams.
-Steelhead spend the winter in the river, spawn in the spring, and migrate back to the ocean after spawning as “kelts”.
-More than 500 kelts have been counted some springs through the weirs set up to monitor Chinook salmon on the Ninilchik River and the North Fork of the Anchor River.
+Steelhead have been monitored intermittently on the Anchor River, and the average annual run size for this river is believed to be about 1,000 fish.
+Two complete weir counts have occurred; one in 2020 with a total count of 552 Steelhead and one in 2024 with a total count of 1,389 Steelhead.
+Steelhead begin entering the Anchor River in early August, but peak run timing occurs between mid-September and early October.
+Steelhead that are returning to spawn for the first time are typically 20 to 25 inches long, while steelhead that are on their third or fourth spawning trip can be greater than 34 inches.
+Steelhead spend the winter in the river, spawn in the spring, and migrate back to the ocean after spawning as "kelts".
+During some springs, more than 500 kelts have been counted through the weirs set up to monitor Chinook Salmon on the Ninilchik River and the North Fork of the Anchor River.

 Ninilchik River Chinook Salmon Escapement